 We will look at some avenues of deceit that he works involving the church.

 In this particular case, Paul feared Satan's deceit would embitter the man that is referred to in this series of verses.
-This man was the one who was previously disfellowshipped from the congregation as shown in I Corinthians 5, who was committing adultery with his father's wife.
+This man was the one who was previously disfellowshipped from the congregation as shown in I Corinthians 5.
+This is the man who was committing adultery with his father's wife.
 I take it in this case that the wife was not this person’s mother, but rather a second or third marriage for that person.